-As expert child custody lawyers, often the most important issue for parents following separation is “who will get custody of the children”.
+As expert child custody lawyers in Adelaide, often the most important issue for parents following separation is “who will get custody of the children?”.

 It is always important to remember that “custody” and “access” (the old terms regarding contact with children) are not about a parent’s right to spend time with their children; they are about the children’s right to spend time with a parent.
 The children’s best interests are the paramount consideration for the Court when determining living arrangements.

 Under the Family Law Act (the Act), the current terminology is “lives with”, “spends time with” and “communicates with”.
 A parent doesn’t have custody of the children – rather, the children live with a parent and spend time with the other parent, or they live with each parent equally.
 A child might also communicate with a parent or grandparent.